In this article I will explore Liberal Studies—one of NYUʼs 10 undergraduate colleges. There are two Liberal Studies tracks:

 How Does Moving to My New NYU School Work After the Two Years Are Up?

-LS students can transition into any program in one of the following NYU schools:
+LS students can transition into any degree in one of the following NYU schools:

 - The College of Arts and Science